µMurmur

 Name Version Size Description

-libconfig 1.4.7-1 19143 Libconfig is a simple library for manipulating structured configuration files.
+libconfig11 1.7.3-1 15719 Libconfig is a simple library for manipulating structured configuration files.
 This file format is more compact and more readable than XML.
 And unlike XML, it is type-aware, so it is not necessary to do string parsing in application code.
-Libconfig is very compact -- just 38K for the stripped C shared library (less than one-fourth the size of the expat XML parser library) and 66K for the stripped Cshared library.
-This makes it well-suited for memory-constrained systems like handheld devices. shared library.
+Libconfig is very compact -- just 38K for the stripped C shared library (less than one-fourth the size of the expat XML parser library) and 66K for the stripped C++ shared library.
 This makes it well-suited for memory-constrained systems like handheld devices.

 Client (your PC)